TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/1-Installation/3-configuring-your-ide.rst

 	PHP IDE is called Eclipse PDT, which you can download from *http://eclipse.org/pdt*.

-In general you should create projects in NetBeans repectively (????)
+In general you should create projects for Extbase and Fluid in NetBeans, Eclipse or PhpStorm.
-Eclipse for Extbase and Fluid.
 You will be able to have a look at the Extbase and Fluid source code and the documentation whenever you need it.